Legal Advice for Tax Debt — 274 results

 Contrary to popular belief, the IRS doesn’t want to throw you in jail.
 Criminal investigations consume a lot of resources, take time, and are expensive.
 For most people, a criminal... more

-Written by attorney Richard Luthmann, almost 2 years ago.
+Written by attorney Richard Luthmann, about 2 years ago.

 The IRS primarily operates on a first contact basis.
 Taxpayers who come forward to correct a problem before they are caught generally are treated better, pay less penalties and avoid... more